gabriel-alfonso-medina/FECP-Front-End-Final-Submission/README.md

 FECP-Front-End-Final-Submission

-Link to Vercel Webpage: https://fecp-4-front-end-final-project.vercel.app
+Link to Vercel Webpage: https://fecp-4-front-end-final-project.vercel.app Alternate Link (in case API Quota of First Link has been reached): https://fecp-4-front-end-final-project-kkh8.vercel.app

 Hello Apper Coaches and GFU!
 Kindly note that the API used has a daily request quota, so if it stops displaying the content then it is most likely due to the API calls exceeding it's limit.
 Thank you for understanding!